0cjs/sedoc/8bit/conn/joystick.md

 ### MSX

+__WARNNG!__ When an MSX joystick is used on an Atari-compatible system (Atari, C64, Amiga, etc.), button 2 will _short +5V to GND_.
+This may damage the system through both the short and the subsequent voltage spike when the button is released.

 - Joystick direction switches and buttons short to pin 8 ("COMmon").
 This is actually a PIO output pin (IOB5) that is set low when reading the joystick switches; pins 1-4,6-7 are PIO inputs (IOA0-5) with external 10k